 - Recreate the index so you can continue using the object.

 - Delete the object and recreate it using a different index.

-Change the index name referenced in the object’s
+Change the index name in the object’s

 referencearray to point to an existing index pattern.
 This is useful if the index you were working with has been renamed.

 Validation is not performed for object properties.
 Submitting an invalid change will render the object unusable.
 A more failsafe approach is to use Discover, Visualize, or Dashboard to create new objects instead of directly editing an existing one.